 In addition, pursuant to applicable laws and regulations in the PRC, the Group is required to obtain or renew approvals, permits and licences with respect to its relevant operations.
 There is no assurance that the Group can obtain or renew all necessary approvals, permits and licences on a timely basis.
 Besides, some of the Group's PRC associated companies are in the process of applying for or will apply for land use right certificates or building ownership certificates.
 However, the Group may not be able to obtain certificates for all of these properties due to title defects or for other reasons, which may adversely affect the Group's ownership rights in respect of these properties.
 There may be defects in the land use rights or building ownership of some of the Group's PRC associated companies in respect of their leased properties and certain of the Group's leases are not registered with the relevant PRC governmental authorities.
-Non-compliance with relevant laws and regulations or failure to obtain the relevant approvals could subject the Group's business operations or restriction or prohibition on certain business activities.
+Non-compliance with relevant laws and regulations or failure to obtain the relevant approvals could subject the Group to sanctions, fines, penalties, revocation of licence or other punitive actions, including suspension of the Group's business operations or restriction or prohibition on certain business activities.
 Furthermore, relevant government authorities may adopt new laws and regulations, or amend the interpretation or enforcement of existing laws and regulations, or promulgate stricter laws and regulations, all of which may materially and adversely affect the Group's financial condition and results of operations.